-In 2018, the Board adopted Ordinance 18-22, known as the County Procurement Ordinance, and rescinded certain other prior Lee County Ordinances and Administrative Codes related to the procurement of goods and services.
-Since that time, the Board and staff have identified the need for certain changes in order to provide additional clarity in the procurement process, and to enhance the County's existing Local Vendor Preference provisions.
+In 2018, the Board adopted Ordinance 18-22, known as the County Procurement Ordinance, and rescinded certain other prior Lee County Ordinances and Administrative Codes releted to the procurement of goods and services.
+Since that time, the Board and staff have identified the need for certain changes in order to provide additional clarity in the procurement process.